11 Most Common Reasons Why Your Garage Door Won't Open

 #1 Your Photo Eye is Blocked

-Most garage doors from the past 15-20 years will have a photo eye which detects if a person or object is blocking the door from lowering all the way.
+Most garage doors from the past 15-20 years have a photo eye which detects if a person or object is blocking the door from lowering all the way.
 The photo eye will be about 4-6 inches off of the ground for most doors, with an eye that is about the size of a pea.
-The photo eye shoots a laser across the length of the garage that if interrupted will cut off the signal used to lower and raise the door.
+It shoots a laser across the length of the garage that, if interrupted, will cut off the signal used to lower and raise the door.

-Check both that the cord attached to the eye is not cut or damaged, occasionally a rainstorm or leak can affect the photo eye and damage it.
+Check to see if the cord attached to the eye is cut or damaged; occasionally, a rainstorm or leak can damage the photo eye.

-Sometimes dirt and dust can clog the eye and block it from shooting its lazer beam, so a thorough cleaning with a tissue can sometimes dissolve this issue.
+Dirt and dust can clog the eye and block the laser beam, so a thorough cleaning with a tissue can sometimes solve this issue.

-Sometimes people will unplug their power source and then wonder why their garage door opener fails to work.
-Sounds ridiculous I know, but it does happen very often.
+Sometimes, people unplug their power source and then wonder why their garage door opener fails to work.
+Sounds ridiculous, I know, but it does happen.
 Make sure that your garage door opener is plugged into a working outlet.
-Outlets sometimes go out without warning, so you can check to see it the outlet is working by plugging another working electronic device into the outlet to see if the plug is working.
-Also check your circuit breaker, fuse or GFCI.
+Outlets sometimes go out without warning, so you can check to see if the outlet is working by plugging another working electronic device into it.
+Also, check your circuit breaker, fuse, or GFCI.

-SNAP...
-Bang...
-Boom.
+SNAP... bang... boom.
 That is the sound of a garage door torsion spring breaking.
-It can be a very loud noise that sometimes sounds like a firecracker or gunshot.
-Springs are rated for a certain number of cycles and the first thing that will break in your garage door assembly.
+It can be a very loud noise that sounds like a firecracker or gunshot.
+Springs are rated for a certain number of cycles and are the first thing that will break in your garage door assembly.
 Broken springs are the #1 source of customer calls for garage door repair companies.
 If you have a broken spring, you should NEVER try to open the door, as it can be very dangerous.
 This repair should be left to a professional or someone with the right tools and skills.

-- If the door opens with the wall switch, a simple battery change should do the trick
+- If the door opens with the wall switch, a simple battery change in the remote should do the trick

 - If all these fail, try reprogramming the remote.